Clarkson Wright and Jakes Ltd Banner Image

 Employee Settlement Agreements

-A settlement agreement is a contract between an employer and employee which brings the employment to an end on a no-fault basis.
-By signing the agreement, which used to be known as a compromise agreement, the employee agrees to waive their statutory employment rights and will be prevented from bringing employment tribunal claims.
+A settlement agreement is a contract which brings employment to an end on a no-fault basis.
+By signing the agreement, which used to be known as a compromise agreement, the employee is agreeing to waive their statutory employment rights and will be prevented from bringing employment tribunal claims.
 In exchange, the employer pays the employee a settlement payment which can often be paid tax free.

-The settlement agreement must be recorded in writing and must contain certain terms to be binding.
-The employee must seek legal advice from an independent advisor prior to signing, usually from a solicitor
+The settlement agreement must be recorded in writing, must contain certain terms to be binding and the employee must seek legal advice from an independent advisor prior to signing.
+It is usual for the employer to contribute towards the employee’s legal fees.

 We advise both employers and employees on settlement agreements.
 It may be that one of our employer clients will approach us to assist them with agreeing exit terms for an employee.
 We will draft the agreement, advise on the process and negotiate terms with the employee’s solicitor on behalf of our client with their instructions.
 But we also advise lots of employees each year on the terms of their settlement agreements.